akaditya394/list-repos-angular/README.md

-Certainly!
-Here's the updated README file with the correct repository link:

----

 # Github Repositories Listing App

 This Angular single-page application (SPA) allows users to search for Github repositories by username and view the public repositories of the specified user.